atkinsonap/atkinsonap.github.io/_pages/publications_txt.md

 ## 2010

 Peelen, M.V., Atkinson, A.P., & Vuilleumier, P. (2010).
-Supramodal representations of perceived emotions in the human brain.
-The Journal of Neuroscience, 30(30), 10127-10134.
+[Supramodal representations of perceived emotions in the human brain.](https://doi.org/10.1523/JNEUROSCI.2161-10.2010) The Journal of Neuroscience, 30(30), 10127-10134.

 Philip, R.C.M., Whalley, H.C., Stanfield, A.C., Sprengelmeyer, R., Santos, I.M., Young, A.W., Atkinson, A.P., Calder, A.J., Johnstone, E.C., Lawrie, S.M. & Hall, J. (2010).
-Deficits in facial, body movement and vocal emotional processing in autism spectrum disorders.
-Psychological Medicine, 40(11), 1919-1929.
+[Deficits in facial, body movement and vocal emotional processing in autism spectrum disorders.](https://doi.org/10.1017/S0033291709992364) Psychological Medicine, 40(11), 1919-1929.

 Sprengelmeyer,, R. Atkinson, A.P., Sprengelmeyer, A., Mair-Walther, J., Jacobi, C. Wildemann, B. Difttrich, W.H. & Hacke, W. (2010).
-Disgust and fear recognition in paraneoplastic limbic encephalitis.
-Cortex, 46(5), 650-657.
+[Disgust and fear recognition in paraneoplastic limbic encephalitis.](https://doi.org/10.1016/j.cortex.2009.04.007) Cortex, 46(5), 650-657.

 Atkinson, A.P., Heberlein, A.S. & Adolphs, R. (2010).
 Are people special?
 A brain’s eye view.
 In R.B.
-Adams, Jr., N. Ambady, K. Nakayama, & S. Shimojo (Eds.), The science of social vision (pp.363-392).
+Adams, Jr., N. Ambady, K. Nakayama, & S. Shimojo (Eds.), [The science of social vision](https://dx.doi.org/10.1093/acprof:oso/9780195333176.001.0001) (pp.363-392).
 New York: Oxford University Press.

 ## 2009
 Atkinson, A.P.
 (2009).
-Impaired recognition of emotions from body movements is associated with elevated motion coherence thresholds in autism spectrum disorders.
-Neuropsychologia, 47(13), 3023-3029.
+[Impaired recognition of emotions from body movements is associated with elevated motion coherence thresholds in autism spectrum disorders.](https://doi.org/10.1016/j.neuropsychologia.2009.05.019) Neuropsychologia, 47(13), 3023-3029.

 Heberlein, A.S. & Atkinson, A.P.
 (2009).
-Neuroscientific evidence for simulation and shared substrates in emotion recognition: beyond faces.
-Emotion Review, 1(2), 162-177.
+[Neuroscientific evidence for simulation and shared substrates in emotion recognition: beyond faces.](https://doi.org/10.1177/1754073908100441) Emotion Review, 1(2), 162-177.

 Atkinson, A.P.
 (2009).
 Emotion.
 In J. Symons & F.J.
-Calvo (Eds.), The Routledge Companion to the Philosophy of Psychology (pp.543-555).
+Calvo (Eds.), [The Routledge Companion to the Philosophy of Psychology](https://www.routledge.com/The-Routledge-Companion-to-Philosophy-of-Psychology/Robins-Symons-Calvo/p/book/9780415396325) (pp.543-555).
 London: Routledge/Taylor & Francis.

 ## 2008
 Dittrich, W.H. & Atkinson, A.P.
 (2008).
-The perception of bodily expressions of emotion and the implications for computing.
-In J. Or (Ed.), Affective Computing: Focus on Emotion Expression, Synthesis and Recognition (pp.157-184).
+[The perception of bodily expressions of emotion and the implications for computing.]( https://dx.doi.org/10.5772/6181) In J. Or (Ed.), Affective Computing: Focus on Emotion Expression, Synthesis and Recognition (pp.157-184).
 Vienna: I-Tech Education and Publishing.

 ## 2007
 Peelen, M. V., Atkinson, A.P., Andersson, F., & Vuilleumier, P. (2007).
-Emotional modulation of body-selective visual areas.
-Social Cognitive and Affective Neuroscience, 2(4), 274-283.
+[Emotional modulation of body-selective visual areas.](https://doi.org/10.1093/scan/nsm023) Social Cognitive and Affective Neuroscience, 2(4), 274-283.

 Atkinson, A.P., Heberlein, A.S., & Adolphs, R. (2007).
-Spared ability to recognise fear from static and moving whole-body cues following bilateral amygdala damage.
-Neuropsychologia, 45 (12), 2772-2782.
+[Spared ability to recognise fear from static and moving whole-body cues following bilateral amygdala damage.](https://doi.org/10.1016/j.neuropsychologia.2007.04.019) Neuropsychologia, 45 (12), 2772-2782.

 Atkinson, A.P., Tunstall, M.L., & Dittrich, W.H.
 (2007).
-Evidence for distinct contributions of form and motion information to the recognition of emotions from body gestures.
-Cognition, 104, 59-72.
+[Evidence for distinct contributions of form and motion information to the recognition of emotions from body gestures.](https://doi.org/10.1016/j.cognition.2006.05.005) Cognition, 104, 59-72.

 Atkinson, A.P.
 (2007).
 Face processing and empathy.
 In T.F.D.
 Farrow & P.W.R.
-Woodruff (Eds.), Empathy in mental illness (pp.360-385).
+Woodruff (Eds.), [Empathy in mental illness](http://www.cambridge.org/gb/academic/subjects/medicine/mental-health-psychiatry-and-clinical-psychology/empathy-mental-illness?format=HB&isbn=9780521847346) (pp.360-385).
 Cambridge University Press.

 ## 2006
 Atkinson, A.P.
 (2006).
 Review of Gut reactions: A perceptual theory of emotion.
 (J.J.
 Prinz, OUP, 2004).
 Philosophical Psychology, 19, 842-847.

 ## 2005
 Atkinson, A.P.
 Tipples, J., Burt, D.M. & Young, A.W.
 (2005).
-Asymmetric interference between sex and emotion in face perception.
-Perception & Psychophysics, 67, 1199-1213.
+[Asymmetric interference between sex and emotion in face perception.](https://doi.org/10.3758/BF03193553) Perception & Psychophysics, 67, 1199-1213.

 Atkinson, A.P. & Adolphs, R. (2005).
 Visual emotion perception: Mechanisms and processes.
 In L.F.
 Barrett, P.M.
-Niedenthal, & P. Winkielman (Eds.), Emotion and consciousness (pp. 150-182).
+Niedenthal, & P. Winkielman (Eds.), [Emotion and consciousness](https://books.google.co.uk/books/about/Emotion_And_Consciousness.html?id=eNsJy2sE7e8C&hl=en) (pp. 150-182).
 New York: Guilford Press.
-[Abstract.]

 Atkinson, A.P.
 (2005).
 Staring at the back of someone’s head is no signal, and a sense of being stared at is no sense.
 Open Peer Commentary on ‘The sense of being stared at.’
 Journal of Consciousness Studies, 12, 50-56.